 Our audit found the Authority's internal controls were ineffective for ensuring it included all 14 required elements in the subaward agreements.
-The Authority did not include all 14 required elements for 11 subaward agreements.
-The missing elements included:
+Specifically, the Authority did not include the following elements:

-- Subrecipients' Unique Entity Identifier
+- Subrecipients' Unique Entity Identifiers

 - Federal Award Identification Number (FAIN)

 - Federal award date

 - Amount of federal funds obligated

 - Total amount of the federal award

 - Name of the federal awarding agency

 - Assistance Listing Number and program title

 - All federal program requirements imposed by the pass-through entity

 - Indirect cost rate

-We consider this deficiency in internal controls to be a material weakness that led to material noncompliance.
+We consider this deficiency in internal controls to be a significant deficiency.